 These Kalash’s are decorated at the top of the structure, depicting the head of Shiva, with Belpatra (Aegle marmelos) and mango leaves and coconut.
 The uncut coconut shank symbolises his twisted hair, and the three spots on the fruit are the three eyes of Shiva.

 Devotees wake up before sunrise on Mahashivratri and take a ceremonial bath, preferably in the holy river Ganga.
-Devotees then wear new clothes and pay a visit to the nearest temple of Shiva and do Jalabhishek on Shivling with six different dravyas including milk, yoghurt, honey, ghee, sugar and water.
-These six things are an essential part of Shivaratri; some even put some bhang on it by devotees.
+Devotees then wear new clothes and pay a visit to the nearest temple of Shiva and do Jalabhishek on Shivling with six different dravyas including milk, yogurt, honey, ghee, sugar, and water.

 To mark their devotion to their beloved God, people observe the Mahashivratri Vrat.
 Mahashivratri Vrat is optional; it is recommended not to hold the fasts for pregnant women, girls, sick people and elderly.
 Some prefer the ‘Nirjala Vrat‘, i.e. where people eat no water or food during the day.